-Milliman references certain information and data from the sponsors of each Reference Index (each, a "Sponsor") pursuant to an agreement between Milliman and each such Sponsor (each, a "Sponsor Agreement").
-Milliman sub-contracts its rights under each Sponsor Agreement to the Trust at no charge, so that when each Fund transacts in options contracts it can reference the applicable Reference Index and/or include the applicable Reference Index in its name, as requested by each Sponsor.
-Milliman, the Trust and the Funds do not guarantee the accuracy or the completeness of any Reference Index or any data included therein and Milliman, the Trust and the Funds shall have no liability for any errors, omissions or interruptions therein.
-Milliman, the Trust and the Funds make no warranty, express or implied, to investors in Shares, or to any other person or entity, in connection with the reference to one or more Reference Indices or any data included in the Reference Indices.
-Without limiting any of the foregoing, in no event shall Milliman, the Trust or any Fund have any liability for any special, punitive, direct, indirect, consequential or any other damages (including lost profits), even if notified of the possibility of such damages related to such references of the Reference Indices.
+Milliman references certain information and data from the sponsors of the S&P 500 Index (the "Sponsor") pursuant to an agreement between Milliman and such Sponsor (the "Sponsor Agreement").
+Milliman sub-contracts its rights under the Sponsor Agreement to the Trust at no charge, so that when each Fund transacts in options contracts it can reference the S&P 500 Index, as requested by the Sponsor.
+Milliman, the Trust and the Funds do not guarantee the accuracy or the completeness of the S&P 500 Index or any data included therein and Milliman, the Trust and the Funds shall have no liability for any errors, omissions or interruptions therein.
+Milliman, the Trust and the Funds make no warranty, express or implied, to investors in Shares, or to any other person or entity, in connection with the reference to the S&P 500 Index or any data included in the S&P 500 Index.
+Without limiting any of the foregoing, in no event shall Milliman, the Trust or any Fund have any liability for any special, punitive, direct, indirect, consequential or any other damages (including lost profits), even if notified of the possibility of such damages related to such references of the S&P 500 Index.

-In addition, the following disclaimers are required to be disclosed pursuant to the terms of each Sponsor Agreement:
+In addition, the following disclaimers are required to be disclosed pursuant to the terms of the Sponsor Agreement:

-S&P DOW JONES INDICES LLC
+S&P Dow Jones Indices LLC